Dynamical codes for hardware with noisy readouts: Preliminaries

-A \textit{circuit-level noise model} is more fine-grained than a phenomenological noise model.
-In a circuit-level noise model, we ignore the distinction between data and auxiliary qubits.
+An \textit{auxiliary qubit circuit noise model} decomposes multi-qubit measurements into elementary gates using auxiliary qubits, in contrast to the direct parity measurement noise model which assumes native two-qubit parity measurements.
+In an auxiliary qubit circuit noise model, we ignore the distinction between data and auxiliary qubits.
 Instead, we just assume that after every gate $g$ on $q$ qubits, any weight-$q$ Pauli operator can occur on these qubits with some probability $p_g$.
 We continue to assume that measurement noise can occur.
 At this point, the actual circuits used to implement the DCCCs become relevant.
 We consider two different families of circuits, \emph{single-qubit measurement circuits} and \emph{two-qubit measurement circuits}.
 In the first, the measurements of edge operators $\dcccOp{e}{\kappa}{P}$ are implemented via auxiliary qubits, two-qubit gates, and single-qubit Pauli measurements.
 In the second, the measurements of edge operators are implemented `natively' -- no auxiliary qubits are used.

-The single-qubit measurement circuits are simulated with two different circuit-level noise models: \textit{standard depolarizing} (SD) and \textit{superconducting-inspired} (SI).
+The single-qubit measurement circuits are simulated with two different auxiliary qubit circuit noise models: \textit{standard depolarizing} (SD) and \textit{superconducting-inspired} (SI).
 The SI model is taken from \Ccite{gidney2021fault}.
 There is a slight difference between our SI model and \textit{SI1000} in \Ccite{gidney2021fault}, namely that in the SI1000 noise model it is assumed that the only two-qubit gate used is $CZ$, while the circuits here contain $CX$, $CY$, and $CZ$ gates.
-The two-qubit measurement circuits are simulated with a different circuit-level noise model referred to as \textit{entangling measurements} (EM) noise.
+The two-qubit measurement circuits are simulated with a different auxiliary qubit circuit noise model referred to as \textit{entangling measurements} (EM) noise.
 The EM noise model is exactly the EM3 model taken from \Ccite{gidney2022benchmarking}.
 The different gates, errors, and probabilities of each model are shown in \Cref{tab:noise_table}.